Fact file - 2017 entry

 You’ll be introduced to techniques for solving selected first-order and second-order differential equations relevant to the analysis of generic engineering problems.
 The module also provides mathematical tools in terms of advanced differential calculus and vectors for modelling of generic engineering situations given in terms of multi-dimensional models.
 You’ll spend around three hours per week in lectures and workshops.

 The module will introduce the basic concepts of heat and mass transfer with particular emphasis on the chemical process industries.
 In addition, you’ll use the concept of dimensionless analysis and the use of dimensionless numbers for the correlation of data.
-You’ll spend around three hours in lectures and have a three hour per week for this module.
+Each week you’ll have three hours of lectures, a three-hour practical session and a one hour tutorial.

 Process Engineering Fundamentals

 In this module you’ll cover material balances including topics such as: flowsheets for continuous processes, batch processes, steady and unsteady state operation, reacting and non-reacting systems, energy balances, and combustion calculations.
-You’ll spend around three hours in lectures and have a three hour practical per week.
+You’ll spend three hours in lectures and have a three and a half hour practical workshop per week.

 Separation Processes Fundamentals